TimVN/opskins-api/readme.md

  * `featured` - The item has been featured
  * `private` - The item has been listed privately
  * `screenshots` - The item has an Instant Field Inspection

+##<a name='GetListingLimit'>GetListingLimit()</a>

+Get the current limit of how many items you can list for sale in one request.
+This limit is subject to change periodically (usually it only goes up, but it is possible that we may need to decrease it at some point).
+This is not an account-based listing limit; this is only a limit on how many items can be listed in one sale queue (via the website) or one call to ListItems (via the API).

+Output:

+ * `listing_limit` The current listing limit

+##<a name='ListItems'>ListItems()</a>

+Lists between 1 and 50 items for sale (upper cap subject to change).
+This will fail if any of the items passed in already have sales with active trade offers out.
+If there's a matching sale for an item that doesn't have a trade offer out, it will automatically be deleted.

+Input:

+ * `items` A JSON-encoded array of objects.
+One object for each item you wish to list.
+Each object should contain these properties:
+     * `appid` The Steam AppID of the game which owns this item (e.g. 730 for CS:GO, 440 for TF2, 570 for Dota 2)
+     * `contextid` The Steam context ID which contains this item (2 for Valve games, 6 for Steam Community items, 1 for H1Z1, etc.).
+When you right-click on an item in your Steam inventory and copy its URL, the context ID is the second number after the hash.
+     * `assetid` The Steam asset ID of the item.
+This is also known as just the item's `id`
+     * `price` The desired list price for this item, before commission.
+Pass this in USD cents (formerly known as OP).
+For example, $20.00 is 2000.
+     * `addons` An array of strings (possible addon strings are listed below)
+     * `featured` - Feature this item (costs $3.00 if you don't have a free featured credit available)
+     * `screenshots` - Inspectable CS:GO items only: take screenshots of this item and display them (Instant Field Inspection).
+Costs 2% of list price, minimum $0.50.
+If you also feature this item, then the total cost of both addons is capped to $4.50.

+Output:

+ * `tradeoffer_id` If a trade offer was successfully sent, this is its ID as a string.
+If we weren't able to send a trade offer, this is `null`
+ * `tradeoffer_error` If we weren't able to send a trade offer, this is an error message string.
+If there was no error, this is `null`
+ * `bot_id` The internal OPSkins ID of the storage account to which these sales were assigned.
+ * `bot_id64` The 64-bit SteamID of the storage account to which these sales were assigned.
+This is the account that's sending a trade offer.
+ * `security_token` The 6-character security token that is included in the trade offer message.
+ * `sales` An array containing objects describing the sales that were created.
+Each object has these properties:
+     * `saleid` The OPSkins internal ID of this sale
+     * `appid` The Steam AppID for this item
+     * `contextid` The Steam context ID in which this item resides in your inventory
+     * `assetid` The current asset ID of this item in your inventory
+     * `market_name` The name of this item
+     * `price` The list price of this item in USD cents
+     * `addons` An array containing strings for each addon this item has

+##<a name='EditPrice'>EditPrice()</a>

+Edits the price of an item you currently have listed.
+If the item is in your OPSkins inventory, it lists it for sale.

+Input:

+ * `saleid` The ID of the sale/item you want to edit the price for (must be yours)
+ * `price` The new price for your item, in USD cents.
+For example, to list an item for $4.00, use `400`

+Output:

+ * `relisted` true if the item was in your OPSkins inventory and has been re-listed, or false if it was already listed and its price has simply been edited.

+ ###Errors